Rockies vs. Braves Player Props Betting Odds

 McMahon Stats

-- McMahon has recorded 66 hits with 20 doubles, three triples, 10 home runs and 31 walks.
+- McMahon has put up 68 hits with 20 doubles, three triples, 10 home runs and 31 walks.
 He has driven in 38 runs with four stolen bases.

-- McMahon hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 outings he is batting .289 with four doubles, a triple, a home run, six walks and four RBI.
+- McMahon has recorded a base hit in eight games in a row.
+In his last 10 outings he is hitting .342 with four doubles, a triple, a home run, six walks and four RBI.

 McMahon Recent Games